The Safety Institute’s Quarterly Vehicle Safety Watch List -Tracking Top 15 Potential Vehicle Defects to Watch

 The National Highway Traffic Safety Administration (NHTSA) has many sources of information to aid its identification of potential motor safety defects.
 One of the most important is NHTSA’s Early Warning Reporting (EWR) system.
 This data collection system was established in the wake of the Ford Explorer/Firestone tire safety scandal in 2000.
 One purpose of the EWR system is to help NHTSA and the public recognize potential motor vehicle defects before they become actual public health tragedies.
 Unfortunately, the EWR system did not prevent the Toyota Unintended Acceleration scandal of 2010 or the GM Ignition Switch scandal of 2014.
 But it could have.

 Using publicly available data such as consumer complaints made to NHTSA, manufacturer reported Early Warning Reports on deaths and injuries, and the Fatality Analysis Reporting System (FARS), The Safety Institute relies on peer-reviewed analytic methodologies to identify potential motor vehicle safety defects that merit additional engineering and statistical review.
-With support from Quality Control Systems Corp., this is the fifteenth release of a quarterly Watch List of potential vehicle problems and an annual report identifying potential emerging defect trends by issue, manufacturer and vehicle.
+With support from Quality Control Systems Corp., this is the nineteenth release of a quarterly Watch List of potential vehicle problems and an annual report identifying potential emerging defect trends by issue, manufacturer and vehicle.
 The list is also useful to assess the efficacy of the agency’s enforcement activities.

 The Safety Institute’s Analytics and Monitoring Program reports provide evidence-based data for directing investigatory resources.
 They also represent an important step toward identifying potentially emerging vehicle defects.
 With limited time and resources it is important to prioritize NHTSA’s limited resources.